-The term ‘probiotic’ was defined in 2001 by an Expert Panel of the Food and Agricultural Organization of the United Nations and the World Health Organization (FAO/WHO).
-The following year, guidelines were published by an Expert Working Group that met prior to ISAPP’s inaugural meeting.
+The term ‘probiotic’ was defined in 2001 by an Expert Consultation of the Food and Agricultural Organization of the United Nations and the World Health Organization (FAO/WHO).
+The following year, FAO/WHO published Guidelines for the Evaluation of Probiotics in Foods, written, by an Expert Working Group that met prior to ISAPP’s inaugural meeting.
 In 2013, ISAPP convened an Expert Panel to review the term probiotic and literature surrounding it.
 The net result was a publication reiterating the definition with minor grammatical changes: “Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
-This is the widely accepted scientific definition around the world.
+This is the widely accepted scientific definition of probiotics around the world.

 Live microorganisms may be present in many foods and supplements, but only characterized strains with a scientifically demonstrated effect on health should be called probiotics.
-Live microbes present in traditional fermented foods and beverages such as kombucha, sauerkraut, and kimchi typically do not meet the required evidence level for probiotics, since their health effects have not been confirmed and the mixtures are largely uncharacterized.
+Live microbes present in traditional fermented foods and beverages such as kombucha, sauerkraut, and kimchi typically do not meet the required evidence level for probiotics, since their health effects have not been confirmed and the mixtures of microbes are largely uncharacterized (see ISAPP infographic).

 Probiotic products (usually dietary supplements or foods) may be recommended for different conditions or symptoms an individual is experiencing.
-Decades of study on specific probiotic strains have revealed particular health benefits – however, remember that not all these benefits will be delivered by any one product:
+Decades of study on specific probiotic strains have revealed particular health benefits:

-- Helping reduce the incidence and duration of antibiotic-associated diarrhea
+- Helping reduce the incidence of antibiotic-associated diarrhea

 - Helping manage digestive discomfort (including in irritable bowel syndrome)